Michael19842/PowerShell.MvRAdaptiveCards.Module/Readme.md

 ## Sending Adaptive Cards
 The module provides cmdlets to send Adaptive Cards via various channels, including Microsoft Teams, classic Outlook, and SMTP.
 Do note that sending card via some SMTP might result in cards not rendering properly due to security restrictions in service (e.g. Google Gmail).

+It also has built-in support for saving the configuration of your Teams connection, or SMTTP configuration for easy reuse.
+The saved configuration is stored in the appdata folder of the current user.
+Any sensitive information like passwords are securely encrypted, and can only be used by the same user on the same machine.

 ## Functions
 An extensive set of function documentation (*generated using PlatyPS*) is available **here: [MvRAdaptiveCards Documentation](docs/MvRAdaptiveCards.md)**